 - Should the death penalty be brought back?

 - How should criminals be treated?

 - Are people born or made evil?

 - How should crimes be punished?

 - When does life begin?

 - Is abortion ethical?

 - Should euthanasia be made legal?

+- Is it right to test on animals?

+- Should nuclear weapons be destroyed?

+- Is war ever acceptable?

+- What is peace and can world peace ever be achieved?

+- What makes the family important?

-- What happens when we die?
+- What is the purpose of marriage?

-- Are miracles real?

-- If God is good, why do bad things happen?

-Paper 1 (Christianity and Buddhism) : Written exam: 1 hour and 45 minutes 96 marks, plus 6 for spelling, punctuation and grammar.
-(50% of GCSE) Paper 2 (Thematic studies) : Written exam: 1 hour and 45 Minutes

-96 marks, plus 3 for spelling, punctuation and grammar.
+Paper 1 (Christianity and Islam) : Written exam: 1 hour and 45 minutes 96 marks, plus 6 for spelling, punctuation and grammar.
+(50% of GCSE) Paper 2 (Thematic studies) : Written exam: 1 hour and 45 Minutes 96 marks, plus 3 for spelling, punctuation and grammar.
 (50% of GCSE)

-Religious Studies equips you for almost any career path.
+Religious Studies equips you for any career path.
 Employers agree Religious Studies pupils have skills that make them very valuable in the workplace.
 It builds character and develops soft skills that employers look for, such as communication, initiative and social interaction.